About Let’s Get Ready

 Mission & Vision

-Let’s Get Ready provides low-income high school students with free SAT preparation, admissions counseling and other support services needed to gain admission to and graduate from college.
+Let’s Get Ready provides high school students from low-income circumstances with free SAT preparation, admissions counseling and other support services needed to gain admission to and graduate from college.
 Services are provided by volunteer college students who also serve as role models and mentors.

 Let’s Get Ready envisions a future in which students from all socioeconomic backgrounds have the support they need to attain a college education.